waigs/personal-portfolio/src/pages/projects/ahold-annual-report-2012.md

 ---
 templateKey: projects
-title: xAhold Annual Report 2012
+title: Ahold Annual Report 2012
 description: >-
   Ahold is a Dutch international retailer based in Amsterdam, Netherlands.
 I was commissioned to build the 2012 Annual report.
 The site looks simple but its